 Waratah Private Hospital collects and reviews statistics on patients who have an unplanned re-admission to hospital within 28 days of discharge.
-We review all cases as this enables us to monitor how effective our discharge planning processes are.
+We review all cases as this enables us to provide our patients with the best possible care.

-The graph shows the number of patients who were re-admitted to Waratah Private Hospital within 28 days of discharge in January to June 2017.
-NB: A lower rate is preferred.
+The graph shows the number of patients who were re-admitted to Waratah Private Hospital within 28 days of discharge in January – June 2019 compared with the average for other Australian Hospitals of similar size.
+A lower rate is desirable.

 Unplanned Return to Operating Room During the Same Admission

-The diagram shows the rate of unplanned returns to operating room during the same admission (presented as a percentage of patient days) at Waratah Private Hospital is within range of other Australian hospitals for January to June 2017.
-(WPH = 0.41%; Industry Range = 0.06%-0.77%).
+The diagram shows the rate of unplanned returns to operating room during the same admission (presented as a percentage of patient days) at Waratah Private Hospital for January – June 2019 compared with the average for other Australian Hospitals of similar size.
+A lower rate is desirable.

 Our staff are dedicated to providing patients with the best possible care through all stages of their experience at Waratah Private Hospital.

 We welcome feedback from our patients, families and carers as their opinions and observations are important to us.
 Patient feedback allows us to continually improve on all aspects of the care and services that we provide.